-Internal Audits are the responsibility of the Internal Audit Department (currently 14 members as of the date of submission of the annual securities report), which regularly conducts Audits of the Company and each of the Group operations, Audits documents and provides feedback to relevant parties after the Audit to seek rectification and ensure the appropriateness of operations.
-In addition, through cooperation with Audit & Supervisory Board Members, it conducts Audits of the appropriateness and legality of day-to-day operations of the entire Group.
-Specifically, the Internal Audit Department checks the status of business execution and administrative management, including compliance, and reports the results to the president, the Executive Officer in charge of Internal Audit, the Audit & Supervisory Board Members as well as the manager, the Executive Officer and the Director in charge of the business site in question.
-In addition, plans and results of internal Audits are directly reported at the Board of Directors meetings and opportunities for Outside Directors to exchange opinions on internal Audits are provided.
+Internal audits are the responsibility of the Internal Audit Department (currently 16 members as of the date of submission of the annual securities report), which regularly conducts audits of the Company and each of the Group operations, audits documents and provides feedback to relevant parties after the audit to seek rectification and ensure the appropriateness of operations.
+In addition, through cooperation with Audit & Supervisory Board Members, it conducts audits of the appropriateness and legality of day-to-day operations of the entire Group.
+Specifically, the Internal Audit Department checks the status of business execution and administrative management, including compliance, and reports the results to the President, the Divisional Manager of Corporate Division, the Audit & Supervisory Board Members as well as the manager, the Executive Officer and the Director in charge of the business site in question.
+In addition, plans and results of internal audits are directly reported at the Board of Directors meetings and opportunities for Outside Directors to exchange opinions on internal audits are provided.